Dear Faculty, Staff and Students:

 Introducing Griffin Hall

-Alumni House underwent a major renovation this spring and now serves as home to a number of areas within the Office of University Communication.
+Alumni House underwent a major renovation this spring and now serves as home to a number of areas within the Office of University Communication and Marketing.
 With the former tenants, the Office of Alumni Affairs, now located in Garey Hall, it was time to rename the building.
 After careful consideration, it now will be known as Griffin Hall in honor of the Rev. James H. Griffin, O.S.A., who served as the 22nd president of Villanova College from 1926-1932.
 Under his leadership, the College recognized the need to generate awareness and communicate effectively both with its growing alumni population and outside constituencies.
 Naming the building in Fr.
 Griffin's honor seemed a fitting way to connect its previous mission of alumni outreach with its new mission of building awareness for Villanova and its programs.

 2011 St. Thomas of Villanova Celebration